TIBCOSoftware/snappydata/docs/quickstart.md

 Here we walk you through a simple benchmark to compare SnappyData to Spark 2.0.2 performance.
 We load millions of rows into a cached Spark DataFrame, run some analytic queries measuring its performance and then, repeat the same using SnappyData's column table.

+!!!
+Note:
- <Note> Note: It is recommended that you should have at least 4GB of RAM reserved for this test. </Note>
+	It is recommended that you should have at least 4GB of RAM reserved for this test.

 **Start the Spark Shell using any of the options mentioned below:**